What Is Compound Interest: Making Money (or Debt) Grow

 Let’s say you invest just $500 at a 10% return.
 At the end of 30 years, your original $500 would become $8,724.70 – even if you didn’t invest another dime.

 That’s the really great thing about compound interest – it’s accessible.
-You can make compound interest work for you, regardless of your income level.
+You can make it work for you, regardless of your income level.

 Want to see just how much you can earn with compound interest?
 Try the U.S. Securities and Exchange Commission’s Compound Interest Calculator.